sampiecz/467_ASS4_PROTO/README.md

 - [ ]Event staff will have create artist band and agent
 - [ ]Event manager will have approve event and detailed report
 - [ ]Coo login will have the summary report.
+- [ ]Create table attribuites for Event
+- [ ]Link any PHP to the database and process any form to the database
+- [ ]Check for submit buttons and all buttons needed to navigate
+- [ ]Add Agent to the same page as Create Artist/Band
+- [ ]
 # Welcome to our prototype for OFNI event management

 ## To login as a Event Manager follow these steps